TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Conclusion

 \section{Conclusion}

-We show that the necessary and sufficient condition for fractional coloring (orthogonal access) to achieve the all-unicast capacity (DoF) region of index coding (TIM) is that the network topology should be chordal.
+We show that the necessary and sufficient condition for TDMA (fractional coloring) to achieve the all-unicast DoF (capacity) region of TIM (index coding) is that the network topology should be chordal {bipartite}.
 The absence/presence of chordless cycles prevents/creates opportunities for more sophisticated achievable schemes.
-Among other interesting observations, we note that for chordal networks while fractional coloring is needed to achieve the capacity region, regular coloring suffices to achieve all the corner points.
-Finally, in the TIM context, the main result holds regardless of channel coherence time\footnote{We still need the network to have the same coherence structure for all channel coefficients.
-So, for example, staggered coherence blocks which have been shown to enable blind interference alignment schemes \cite{Jafar_corr} are not allowed in the TIM setting.}.
+Among other interesting observations, we note that for chordal bipartite networks while fractional coloring is needed to achieve the capacity region, {the conventional (non-fractional)} coloring suffices to achieve all the corner points, {i.e., the extreme points of the capacity region polytope}.
+Finally, in the TIM context, the main results hold regardless of channel coherence time.
 The proof is presented in Section \ref{sec:time-varying}.